 Christina Yoshida earned her BA degree in dance from Old Dominion University and has her Pilates Certification from the Pilates studio at TRDance.
 She currently teaches Pilates Mat, Tap and Pilates private lessons for ODU.
 She also teaches at Todd Rosenlieb Dance and the Governor's School for the Arts in Norfolk.
 She has performed with Second Wind Dance Company and Todd Rosenlieb Dance Company.

-Interests: Modern Dance, Beginning and Intermediate Ballet, Jazz, Anatomy/Kinesiology, Pedagogy, Composition, Dance Appreciation, Chief Advisor for Dance.
+Courses Taught: Modern Dance, Beginning and Intermediate Ballet, Jazz, Anatomy/Kinesiology, Pedagogy, Composition, Dance Appreciation, Chief Advisor for Dance.